Leap supports third-party IDEs, both local and cloud-based, that implement the

 provided for convenience but you also have the option of manually copying

-your SAPI token from Leap.
-The Ocean software’s Configuring Access to Leap’s Solvers
+your SAPI token from the dashboard in the Leap service.
+The Ocean software’s

-documentation provides more information.
+Configuring Access to Leap’s Solvers documentation provides more information.

-This procedure uses the Ocean CLI
+This procedure uses the Ocean software CLI

 commands that you enter into your terminal.
 You can see help documentation for